THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We’re cruising our way through three months in the Caribbean.
 We’d spent eight days on Basse Terre, the main island of Guadeloupe, and had just two nights in Îles des Saintes, also known as Les Saintes.
 Looking back, Les Saintes was one of our highlights in the Caribbean, and we wish we’d spent more time here.

-My cousin Sarah is with us; she arrived in Antigua and will be with us for a total of three weeks, departing in Dominica.
+My cousin Sarah is with us; she arrived in Antigua and was with us for a total of three weeks, departing in Dominica.

 Îles des Saintes is a dependancy island group of Guadeloupe.
 Guadeloupe is an overseas territory of France in the Caribbean.
 Therefore, Îles des Saintes is a part of France.